 How to get to Karuizawa from Tokyo

-From Tokyo By Train – Karuizawa can be reached from Ueno station via JR Hokuriku Shinkansen.
-If you have a JR Pass, the train is covered.
+From Tokyo By Train – Karuizawa can be reached from Ueno station via JR Hokuriku Shinkansen in about an hour.
+If you have an Unlimited JR Pass, the train is covered.

 Rent a car and drive from Tokyo – This is the most convenient and easy option since you won’t have to depend on public transport.
 It takes about 2.5 – 3 hours one way to get to Karuizawa from Tokyo by car.
 Driving in Japan requires an International Driving License.
 Book a car rental from Tokyo, which you can pick up from the airport or in the city: